WILDERNESS CABIN GENERAL RULES AND POLICIES

 The Cabins are for use by “Scout Like” youth oriented non-profit groups such as Scouting Groups, Church Groups, School Groups and Army, Air and Sea Cadets plus other similar youth oriented groups.

-There is a no alcohol policy on the Central Okanagan Scout Camp properties.
+There is a no alcohol and no cannabis policy on the Central Okanagan Scout Camp properties.

 For non-scouting groups Scouts Canada requires proof of general Liability insurance, reflecting a combined limit of not less than $2,000,000 per occurrence and specifying that Scouts Canada has been included as an additional insured.
 The Certificate of Insurance must be accompanied by a signed Hold Harmless Agreement.

 The rental does NOT include the services of Scouts Canada’s employees (e.g. lifeguards, cooks, etc.), nor provision of products (e.g. food, craft supplies).

 GENERAL CABIN GUIDELINES

 - Please follow the rules outlined below and help us to keep fees down.

 - Leaders are responsible for the health, safety and conduct of their Group.